 Digital Object Identifier (DOI)

 Ji, Hong Long; Nie, Hong Guang; Chang, Yongchang; Lian, Qizhou; and Liu, Shan Lu, "Cpt-Cgmp Is A New Ligand Of Epithelial Sodium Channels" (2016).
-Neurobiology.
+Translational Neuroscience.
 47.